ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

 | `DynamsoftBarcodeReader.framework` <br /> `DynamsoftBarcodeReader.xcframework`| The Barcode Reader package, including all barcode decoding related algorithms and APIs. |
 | `DynamsoftCameraEnhancer.framework` <br /> `DynamsoftCameraEnhancer.xcframework`| The Camera Enhancer package, including camera control APIs and frame preprocessing algorithm. |

-**Important Note:**
-Dynamsoft Barcode Reader is a dynamic library while the Dynamsoft Camera Enhancer is a static library.
-This is important to remember when it comes time to embed the framework into your application.

 ## Build Your First Application

 In this section, let’s see how to create a **HelloWorld** app for reading barcodes from camera video input.